ansible/ansible/CONTRIBUTING.md

 signing up for a free github account.
 Before reporting a bug, please use the bug/issue search to see if the issue has already been reported.

-When filing a bug, please make sure to include the following information in the bug report:
+When filing a bug, the following information is required:

+* A good name for the bug ("Foo module raises exception when xyz=glork is used", vs "foo doesn't work")
+* A succint description of the problem
 * What version of ansible you are using (ansible --version)
 * Steps to reproduce the problem
 * Expected results
-* Actual results.
+* Actual results

+Do not use the issue tracker for "how do I do this" type questions.
+These are great candidates for IRC or the mailing list instead where things are likely to be more of a discussion.

+To be respectful of reviewers time and allow us to help everyone efficiently, please provide minimal well-reduced and well-commented examples versus sharing your entire production playbook.
+Include playbook snippets and output where possible.

+Content in the GitHub bug tracker can be indented four spaces to preserve formatting.
+For multiple-file content, we encourage use of gist.github.com.
+Online pastebin content can expire.

-If you are not sure if something is a bug yet, you are welcome and encouraged to ask about something on the mailing list or IRC first.
+If you are not sure if something is a bug yet, you are welcome to ask about something on the mailing list or IRC first.
 As we are a very high volume project, if you determine that you do have a bug, please be sure to open the issue yourself to ensure we have a record of it.
 Don’t rely on someone else in the community to file the bug report for you.